 Before the Dark Time

 In summer 2023, installation of the accumulator ring magnets began.
 Construction of this “damping” ring is ongoing during regular shorter and longer ALS shutdowns.
-A special review will be conducted at least six months before the dark time to determine the project’s readiness.
-If the project is ready, it will commit to the dark time start date.
 The ALS will continue to provide as much beam as possible to users until the dark time begins.

 What to Expect